netdata/blog/blog/unified-plans.md

 This transition marks a shift towards a structured offering that aligns with your monitoring needs and usage patterns.
 Here's what the transition entails:

 - **60-Day Free Trial of Netdata Business:** Automatically granted to users currently on Early Bird and Unlimited Community Plans, offering a seamless experience to explore Business Plan features.
-- **Choosing Your Next Plan:** After the trial, select from the Enterprise, Business, Homelab, or Community plans based on your specific needs and usage.
+- **Choosing Your Next Plan:** After the trial, select from the Enterprise, Business, Homelab, or Community Plans based on your specific needs and usage.

 # Addressing Your Concerns